Saul Ebema, DMin.

-When I became a hospice chaplain, the first few months was hard for me.
-I enjoyed my visits with the patients and their families but I struggled a lot emotionally on the concept of “leaving work at work.”
-Even when I arrived home after work, I would think about the patients I had met and the challenges they were going through.
-Not long and I was suffering from compassion fatigue.
+When I became a hospice chaplain, the first few months were hard for me.
+I enjoyed my visits with the patients and their families but I struggled a lot emotionally on dealing with death, dying and the concept of “leaving work at work.”
+When I arrived home after work, I would think about the patients I had visited that day and the challenges they were going through.
+Soon, I began to suffer from compassion fatigue.

-Emotional intelligence is defined as the ability to perceive and express emotions.
-It enables the chaplain to understand his/her own and the patient’s emotions and then be able to apply this understanding to the therapeutic process.
+Emotional intelligence is a preventative factor.
+It is defined as the ability to perceive and express emotions.
+It enables the Hospice chaplain to understand his/her own emotions and the patient’s emotions and then apply this understanding to the therapeutic process.

-Chaplains who understand or are sensitive to their emotions and the level to which their emotions affect patients will be more effective counselors.
+Chaplains who understand or are sensitive to their emotions and the level to which their emotions affect them and the patients they provide care for will be more effective counselors.

 What can a chaplain do to enhance their emotional intelligence?